KODEGAS/website/SEO_VALIDATION_GUIDE.md

 # SEO Implementation Validation Guide

 ## Overview
-This document provides comprehensive testing and validation steps for the SEO optimization implementation on the KODEGAS Vision website.
+This document provides comprehensive testing and validation steps for the SEO optimization implementation on the KODEGAS website.

 ## Pre-deployment Checklist